danielharrell/open-eyes-lect-2017-18/Open.md

 be open to what lies outside it.

 This suggestion about our selfhood may sound abstruse, or at least abstract.

+- Put Schopenhauer here.
+Example of passage that makes sense without context (no place in program, indebted to Kant, etc).

+- From "familiarity" of Schopenhauer move on to commonplace
+expression: point of view.

 But we have a commonplace expression to clarify the suggestion, and make it more concrete, when we speak of having *a point of view*.
 Here at the podium, for example, my awareness gives me a point of view on you in the